-PFASs are not fully contained within the product, and have the potential to be released during product use, and end-of-life, as discussed above.
+PFASs are not fully contained within the product and have the potential to be released during product use and end-of-life, as discussed above.

-3.4.2 Engineering and administrative controls that reduce exposure concerns
+5.4.2 Engineering and administrative controls that reduce exposure concerns

-Reference: CAL.
-CODE REGS. tit.
-22, § 69503.3(b)(4)(G).
+Reference: California Code of Regulations, title 22, section 69503.3(b)(4)(G).